nolanlawson/slow-deps/README.md

-Run this in a directory with a `package.json`, and it will analyze all the `dependencies`, `devDependencies`, and `optionalDependencies`, then `npm install` each one in a temporary directory with a temporary cache, then measure the install times, as well as the size on disk and the total number of transitive dependencies.
+Run this in a directory with a `package.json`, and it will analyze all the `dependencies`, `devDependencies`, and `optionalDependencies`, then `npm install` each one in a temporary directory with a temporary cache, then measure the install times.
+Each dependency is then listed out from slowest to fastest.

+In additon to the install time, the size on disk and the total number of transitive dependencies are also printed.

 Note that this doesn't measure the cost of npm de-duplicating the sub-dependencies; it only measures the time for installing each dependency independently.